Do you love running trails but the trails aren’t loving your feet back? It sounds like you need the best trail running shoes for backpacking.

 One customer praised the footwear’s Altra room toe box.
 Another said it had an outstanding grip and did not slip like the previous version.
 However, other customers complained that the shoe’s cushion was much thinner than the previous version and hurt their feet during runs.

 Plus, it includes a 300 to 500-mile limited warranty covering defective footwear.

 Our next entry into our search for the best trail running shoes for backpacking is the Saucony Peregrine 8.
 This shoe features EVERUN™ topsole construction that provides continuous cushioning and enhanced energy return throughout your run.
 The PWRTRAC outsole delivers optimal grip and traction across a wide variety of hostile terrain.
 It also has a four-millimeter heel-to-toe offset which offers a more natural ride and maximizes your body’s energy output.
 Finally, the PWRFOAM midsole gives you a smooth ride with a little extra rebound.

-Amazon customers rated this footwear 4.3 out of 5 stars.
 One customer said that they liked the shorter laces, thicker sole, and superior breathability of the Peregrine 8.
 Another customer stated that the shoes gripped the terrain with fantastic traction.
 However, a few customers expressed issues with the product.
 Several customers claimed the soles started coming apart after a few hundred miles.

-This product can cost from $ to $$.
 The company does not list an official warranty policy.
 However, they do offer to refund or exchange defective items without conditions.

 Brooks Cascadia 13